AmanSilawat/Course--Cookies/README.md

         Cookies will only be sent in a first-party and not be sent third party websites. this mean does not show when click another link to this site and cookie will be not send.

+    SameSite: when not set this property
+        this equitant to Lax

 ## Cookie scope
-    coolies visible only this scope.
+    cookies visible only this scope.

     Domain
         syntal: `domain=domain_name`